vdicolab/hsdm/README.md

 # hsdm
-# Downloads for the book
+# The repository contains figures, data and code for the book Habitat Suitability and Distribution Models:
+with Applications with R .

+Note that the copyright to these figures is held by CUP.

 Habitat Suitability and Distribution Models: with Applications with R